JoueBien/X32-OSC-Node-Bridge/README.md

 # Known issues

-### Resolved

-- Calling Disconnect before Connect causes the mixers connection state to be corrupted.
-This issue was present on slower systems.

 ### Outstanding

 - Building on Linux hangs due to trying to load a Windows Binary.
 (See Note in install instructions for a workaround).
 - The app looses connection on subscriptions/messages when the app moves to the background.
-- The question dialogue can crash the app due to a missing try/catch
 - Versions older than [commit 0a7a558](https://github.com/JoueBien/X32-OSC-Node-Bridge/commit/0a7a5585a7015e15933ec6903eb830f2791deaec) will only run in node 16.

+### Resolved

+- The question dialogue can crash the app due to a missing try/catch.
+- Calling Disconnect before Connect causes the mixers connection state to be corrupted.
+This issue was present on slower systems.